Restaurant Data: Segment by Segment

 These data streams make up your speed of service, the metric you use to determine how efficiently you’re processing orders.
 These speed of service figures help in targeting bottlenecks in your kitchen workflow, so technology, like a kitchen display system, will come in handy.
 Look for a device with convenient analytics features (like reports), as well as “expo views” that section the different areas of your kitchen, for more targeted quick service restaurant analytics.
 For example: is there only one particular grill that’s having problems over another?
 By analyzing peak traffic times, and where these metrics dip and fall, you can strategize around your kitchen staffing.

 Fast Casual restaurants include many of the calling cards present in quick service, with an added emphasis on guest management.
 Fast-casual guests can be a bit of a “toss-up” with their dining preferences, some eating in-store with many dining off-premise, so being versatile, yet consistent, is the aim.
-Operators should seek to manage off-premise pick-up, delivery, and walk-in traffic, without diminishing any diner’s experience.
+With these fast-casual data metrics, operators should seek to manage off-premise pick-up, delivery, and walk-in traffic, without diminishing any diner’s experience.

 - Average party size – This helps you determine how many guests you’re likely to see per order.
 While fast-casual restaurants don’t typically offer table service, it’s still useful to consider with limited seating.
 You can also determine the average party size at different times of the day.
 Does this figure increase later at night?
 If so, you can plan for it.